ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #associations title="Security Associations between Publisher, Broker, Subscriber pairs."}
 {: artwork-align="center"}

-# Interfacing the KDC {#kdc-interface}

-This profile builds on the mechanisms defined in {{I-D.ietf-ace-key-groupcomm}} to enable the following for pub-sub communication:
+This document describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{RFC9200}} to perform authentication, authorization and key distribution actions as overviewed in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, when the considered group is Publishers and Subsribers belonging to the same security group.

+To this end, this profile describes how:

-1. Authorizing a Client to join a topic's security group(s), and providing it with the group keying material to communicate with other group members.
+1. A Client gets the authorization to join a security group, and providing it with the group keying material to communicate with other group members.
-2. Allowing a Client to retrieve group keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications.
+2. A Client retrieves group keying material to publish protected publications to the Broker or read protected publications.
-3. Allowing a group member to retrieve authentication credentials of other group members and to provide and updated authentication credential.
+3. A Client retrieves authentication credentials of other group members, and provides and updates own authentication credentials.
-4. Allowing a group member to leave the group.
+4. A Client leaves a group.
-5. Evicting a group member from the group.
+5. A ? evicts a Client from the group.
+[ToDo: Who - the KDC?]
-6. Renewing and redistributing the group keying (rekeying) material due to membership change in the group.
+6. The KDC renews and redistributes the group keying (rekeying) material due to membership change in the group.

+Appendix {{groupcomm_requirements}} lists the specifications on this application profile of ACE, based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.

+# Client Interface the KDC {#kdc-interface}

-To this end, the Clients uses the following KDC resources:
+The Clients uses the following KDC resources:

 * '/ace-group':  A Client can access this resource in order to retrieve a set of group names, each corresponding to one of the specified group identifiers.